 - Strong Family Resemblance: Looks a lot like how his father looked when he was young.
 Both his biological father and his fake father.

 - Tareme Eyes: Has large, downward sloping eyes that make him look cute and innocent.

-- Theme Naming: He shares his name with an Ottoman sultan famed for his conquests.
-Makes sense for the Führer's son.
+- Theme Naming: He shares his name with an Ottoman sultan famed for his conquests; a namesake befitting a Führer's son.

 Voiced by: Ai Satou (JP), Dana Schultes (EN), Valentina Toro (Latin America), Isabel de Sá (BR)

 As with Selim, not exactly in the military, but in that category nonetheless.
 The wife of Führer President King Bradley and adopted mother to Selim.
 Serves as a Morality Pet to Bradley.
 Her abduction by Mustang's crew serves to kick off the final arc of the story.

 - Adaptational Attractiveness: Downplayed.
 She's still the same in the anime as she was in the manga, but she has fewer wrinkles in the former than she had in the latter.